Great Leaders are Flexible

 – Paul Kagame

 Flexibility is an increasingly important trait in a rapidly changing economic and social environment.
-Flexible leaders are those who can modify their style or approach to leadership in response to uncertain or unpredictable circumstances.
+Flexible leaders are those who can modify their management style or approach to leadership in response to uncertain or unpredictable circumstances.
 In addition, flexible leaders can adapt to changes as they come.
 They can revise their plans to incorporate new innovations and overcome challenges, while still achieving their goals.
 Flexibility is not only about surviving and thriving in new situations.
 Adaptable leaders can also implement new behaviors into old, existing situations.
 This allows them to express creativity in their work and find new ways to solve problems.
 Flexibility is the willingness to try new behaviors, regardless of whether one is currently undergoing a time of change in their company.

-However, just being open to new behaviors is not enough to make an effective flexible leader.
+Just being open to new behaviors is not enough to make an effective flexible leader.
 First, leaders need to recognize situations in which their old behaviors are not working.
 Next, they need to decide how to approach the problem, including what new behaviors or approaches are feasible, and which will accomplish their goals within the restraints of their situation.
-Finally, once a new path is decided upon, flexible leaders need to be able to assess the current success and progress of their new behaviors, and re-evaluate or further modify behaviors that are unsuccessful.
+Finally, once a new path is decided upon, flexible leaders need to be able to assess the current success and progress of their new behaviors and re-evaluate or further modify behaviors that are unsuccessful.

 • Am I depending too much on any one behavior?